fastrgv/Asud/README.md

 This is why guessing techniques may be acceptable to some.

+Per convention, I call a puzzle "valid" if it has only one solution.

-That said, I have collected 4 puzzles, so far, that reside in the directory ~/puzzles/impossible/ that refuse to be solved using KeyCell alone, without some sort of guessing.
+That said, I have collected 3 [valid] puzzles, so far, that reside in the directory ~/puzzles/impossible/ that refuse to be solved using KeyCell alone, without some sort of guessing.
 And here is a solution methodology for this type:

 * choose a cell with a small number of candidates.
 One works, and the others will eventually fail.